mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

 5. Sample text data for testing (customer reviews, support tickets, etc.)
 6. Estimated cost: $20-50 for running all examples with moderate data volumes

 > **Note**: Amazon Comprehend pricing is based on the amount of text processed and job complexity.
 Custom models incur additional training costs.
+See the [Amazon Comprehend pricing page](https://aws.amazon.com/comprehend/pricing/) for detailed information.

 ## Preparation